 "4 corners" allow free movement between sections

 Map 1: What the UN proposed.
 You cannot understand the conflict in the Middle East without this map but I had not seen it until I did my talk.
 Green sections were to be the Jewish state, red sections were to be the Arab state.
-For more detail, see a larger map (780 x 1530 pixels, 257k) or the original document on the UN site (1.4 MB).
+For more detail, see a larger map (780 x 1530 pixels, 257k) or the original document from the UN (1.4 MB).
+No longer on the UN's site so taken from the Internet Archive which does show its original source.
+Possibly it was taken down at America's request for fear of people understanding the conflict.
+Sometimes they do the darndest things.

 THE PERIOD 1948 to 1967